laibanasirdev/laibanasirdev/README.md

 - 🔭 CS Student at UET
-- 🌱 Technical writer at medium
+- 🌱 Technical writer at medium and dev.to